SaloniSaxena01/Myntra-HackerRamp-WeForShe/README.md

 # Proposed Idea
 We are offering a secure solution where a user can capture his/her entire body picture and upload it on Myntra app.
 The system will scan the body size and suggest the best fit of a particular clothing that the customer has selected.

+Size Calculated:

+1. Chest Size
+2. Waist Size
+3. Hip Size

+OUTPUT: Based on the above calculated sizes, the result comes out to be S,M,L,XL,XXL....

+NOTE: If provided with another dataset, Shoulder size can also be calculated by the code.
+> By Waist Size and Leg Length, length of jeans and Trousers can also be calculated.

 FUTURE GOAL